 CET 354 Construction Estimating (3) ii.
 Introduction to construction estimating; emphasizes accurate and systematic analysis of working drawings and specifications as they pertain to quantity takeoffs.
 Three hours lecture, includes computer techniques.
-Prerequisite: CET 105, concurrent enrollment in CET 252, or consent of instructor.
+Prerequisite: CET 105, EGT 202, or consent of instructor.

 CET 358 Structural Steel Design (4) ii.
 Introduction to elementary structural steel design; design of individual members and their connections as dictated by various specifications (AISC, AASHTO, etc.).
 Laboratory includes an introduction to the use of the computer in the areas of structural analysis/design.
 Three hours lecture, three hours lab.
-Prerequisite: CET 308.
+Prerequisite: CET 308 or consent of instructor.